pikaju/kosame/README.md

 }
 ```

-In the query, you can list all column and relation fields you want to read.
+In the query, you can list the column and relation fields you want to read.
 Relations can be nested as often as desired.

 ```rust
 kosame::query! {
     schema::posts {